dmerejkowsky/blog/content/en/post/0112-symlinks-and-so-on-linux.md

 ==> Finished making: libanswer 1.0-1
 ```

-Everything went well, and you now have a file named `libanswer-1.0-1-x86_64.pkg.tar.xz`
+Everything goes well, and you now have a file named `libanswer-1.0-1-x86_64.pkg.tar.xz`
 next to your `PGKBUILD`.

 You install the package with `pacman`: